Christ in 1 Esdras

 Christ Connection - The Passover Lamb

 Count what one Passover cost.
 A lamb for every house, blood on every doorpost, and the plague passed over each one - but only that house, only that night.
 Josiah multiplies it by a hundred and eighty thousand, and still it has to be kept again next year.
 Then Paul says a single startling thing: Christ our passover is sacrificed for us (1 Corinthians 5:7).
-One lamb.
-Not for a household but for the world, not from one plague but from death itself, and not to be repeated.
-The…
+One lamb, for the whole world, dealing with death itself once and for all.
+The feast Josiah gave so freely was a rehear…

 Open the chapter → - 1 Esdras 2Curated